 What is call tagging?

-Call tagging is a feature in telecommunication software that allows users to assign names to phone calls.
-These names categorize calls based on their content, purpose, or outcome, helping in call management and analysis.
+Call tagging is a feature in telecommunication software that allows agents to label phone calls based on their content or outcome.
+These labels make it easier for call center managers to report on campaign results, improve call management, and support analysis.

 Tagging your phone calls helps organize and prioritize calls for future reference.
 By categorizing, businesses can set up customer service processes, improve training, and better analyze data for strategic decisions.